-The location was a delight and the offerings were superb.
+The location was a delight, and the offerings were superb.
 Their charming tasting room is casual and warm, featuring their award winning wines, 13 + varietals in all, from their Sonoma and Napa vineyards.

 Tom Meadowcroft, vintner/owner of Meadowcroft Wines, has three wine labels: Meadowcroft, Magito and Thomas Henry.

 Tom then made the decision to produce his own vineyard & winery.
 It took a while.
-Using sustainable framing practices and much experimenting, Tom was able to produce his first vintage under the Meadowcroft label, Meadowcroft Mt.
+Using sustainable farming practices and much experimenting, Tom was able to produce his first vintage under the Meadowcroft label, Meadowcroft Mt.
 Veeder Estate 2004 Cabernet Sauvignon.
 His efforts were rewarded with excellent reviews nationally and internationally, garnering a 94 rating for his 2005 Meadowcroft Mt.
 Veeder Estate Cabernet.
 As time passed, Tom was able to add two additional labels (Magito and Thomas Henry) to his line of wines.

 This is what the winemaker has to say about their Meadowcroft Wines 2011 Chardonnay:

-“The wine grapes, sourced from Bonneau Vineyards, just a stone’s throw from the Meadowcroft Wines tasting room in the Carneros region of Sonoma County, make this vintage stand out with a good acidity and a broad range of tropical flavors.
+“The wine grapes sourced from Bonneau Vineyards, just a stone’s throw from the Meadowcroft Wines tasting room in the Carneros region of Sonoma County, make this vintage stand out with a good acidity and a broad range of tropical flavors.
 The wine is in the Burgundian-style with minimal new oak barrel exposure.
 Well balanced and flavorful.